Updated on: 19.06.2021

 This post is to explain the indexation process and how does cost inflation index number helps in calculate long-term capital gains tax.
 Since this is a bit technical thing, but I have tried to simplify it the maximum I can.
 If you still have some doubt, please feel free to write in the comments section below the post.

-Cost Inflation Index is announced by the central government for every financial year, after referring to the CPI (Consumer Price Index) for the immediately preceding year.
+Cost Inflation Index or as some people call it Capital gain Index is announced by the central government for every financial year, after referring to the CPI (Consumer Price Index) for the immediately preceding year.
 In simple language, Cost Inflation index factors in the change of inflation in capital assets year on year.

 While calculating long-term Capital gains tax government has allowed adjusting the cost price of the capital asset with the inflation numbers through Cost Inflation Index, and come up with the Indexed cost of acquisition of that capital asset.